 A first generation college student and member of the U.S. Air Force turned project management consultant may not be the average background for most college professors.
-According to Dr. Herbert Remidez, Jr., assistant professor of Operations Management in the College of Business, he learned to appreciate good planning while in the Air Force.
+According to Dr. Herbert Remidez, Jr., associate professor of Operations Management in the Satish & Yasmin Gupta College of Business, he learned to appreciate good planning while in the Air Force.
 He enlisted at the age of 17, during the time of the first Gulf War and says that is when he gained his first experience in project management.
 During that time, he was stationed in California, South Korea and Utah.

 In addition to serving our country Dr. Remidez has managed IT research and development projects, IT strategic planning and consulted with startup companies, government agencies and Fortune 500 companies.
 His expertise in project management includes published articles in the Communications of ACM, International Journal of Knowledge and Learning, International Journal of e-Collaboration and Computers in the Schools.
 Currently, his research focuses on improving e-learning, project communications and project estimation.